sergeicu/sundai-global/intro-for-newcomers.md

 - **Pre-Launch Checklist (7-8pm)**:
   - Open source code on GitHub
-  - Create project page on sundai.club
+  - Post project + video pitch (30s that were filmed at lunchtime) on sundai.club/projects
-  - Write blog/vlog documentation
+  - [optional but very cool] Add 'lessons' learned' - e.g. new tools that you tried, what worked/didn't work
-  - Post on social media (minimum LinkedIn)
+  - [optional but very cool] Promote your hack and post on social media (LinkedIn), tag @sundai.club

 - **Launch (8-9pm)** - live user testing, not pitch presentations.
 Next - team shares with community about which new tools they tried and what worked / didnt work.